 Emergency (Limited Validity) Passports: Kuwait accepts U.S. emergency passports for entry and exit.
 The following conditions apply to U.S. citizens intending to enter or exit Kuwait with a limited-validity emergency passport.
 The bearer of a U.S. emergency passport:

 If you are a full-time resident of Kuwait and enter Kuwait on an emergency passport, you must apply as soon as possible for a full-validity passport at the U.S. Embassy.
-You will have 30 days from your date of entry to obtain a new regular U.S. passport and apply for a No Objection Certification from the Ministry of Interior’s Criminal Investigation Division for Residency Affairs.
+You will have 30 days from your date of entry to obtain a new regular U.S. passport and obtain a No Objection Certificate from the Ministry of Interior’s Criminal Investigation Division for Residency Affairs.
 The Kuwait Civil ID is now linked to your passport; losing your prior U.S. passport invalidates your Civil ID.
 The No Objection Certificate authorizes the Public Authority for Civil Identification to issue you a new Civil ID linked to your new full-validity passport.
 Note that it typically takes two weeks from your application to receive a new U.S. passport.

 Though Kuwait accepts emergency passports under these limited conditions, the Department of State strongly recommends all U.S. citizen travelers possess a regular full-validity passport before they travel.
 Airlines may decline boarding if a traveler has less than six months validity on his or her passport.

 Have U.S. issued-documents authenticated by the Department of State Office of Authentications, (202-485-8000) and attested by the Embassy of Kuwait in Washington, the Kuwait General Consulate in Los Angeles, or the Kuwait Consulate in New York.

 You have the right to retain your passport at all times in Kuwait.
 If you provide your passport to your employer, you should obtain a written, dated, and signed receipt.
 Otherwise, your employer may not be held accountable for unlawfully retaining your passport.